More information is available on the visiting page

 Bromyard community hospital

-Patients who require a period of rehabilitation at a community hospital or rehabilitation centre will need to have an assessment undertaken of the support they will need during their stay.
-This assessment will consider facility in Herefordshire can best meet their needs.
+Patients who require a period of rehabilitation at a community hospital will need to have an assessment undertaken of the support they will need during their stay.
+This assessment will consider which facility in Herefordshire can best meet their needs.

 Bromyard Community Hospital is a modern, well-equipped hospital, staffed by dedicated professionals who are committed to providing quality care for patients.
 As well as the qualified Nursing staff, there are teams of professional staff such as Physiotherapists and Occupational Therapists, who will help you with your recovery.